adamfowleruk/mljs/planning.md

   - Phrase searches
   - Shadow queries (MLJS' alternative mechanism)
  - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
+ - IN PROGRESS Widget: RDB2RDF in test app
+  - Remove jQuery specific code
+  - IN PROGRESS Check Roxy installation of REST extension works automatically
+  - IN PROGRESS validate CSS works correctly on all pages
  - Docs: Video tutorials for all new functionality - Create a Semantic Application Series
   - Intro to semantics in MarkLogic
    - Manually load in some triple in N-triples format, and query this in QConsole and rest to show the ideas behind what we're doing